apapaefs/ScientificComputing/intro.md

-# An Introduction to Scientific Computing (with Particle Physics Phenomenology)
+# An Introduction to Scientific Computing

 ## Introduction